JerryYuQin/atlantic_DataAnalysis/README.md

 # Atlantic_DataAnalysis
 This file includes queries and rudimentary modeling in R for a sample Atlantic Dataset

-In the document "Redshift & SQL", you will find code related
+In the files "Redshift" and "Superset-SQL", you will find code related to the following

 1.) ingesting, cleaning, and formatting of data